SHA-yann/Secured-Session-Tracker/README.md

 Create users with role: USER or role: ADMIN.
 Authenticate each user to obtain the corresponding token.
 Include the token in the request header: Authorization: Bearer <token>.

 ### Example of a restricted endpoint:
-DELETE /api/users/{id} → accessible only by an ADMIN user.
+DELETE /users/{id} → accessible only by an ADMIN user.
+GET /users/mail/{email } → accessible only by an ADMIN user.

 ## Tests
 Run unit and integration tests:
-./mvnw test
-./mvnw verify
+./mvnw test  for Linux/macOS or mvn test for Windows (if maven is installed, otherwise mvn.cmd) ./mvnw verify for Linux/macOS or mvn test for Windows (if maven is installed, otherwise mvn.cmd)

 ## Contribution
 1. Fork the project.